takieddine17/Robot-Simulator/README.md

 ## 🚀 How to Use

-1. Download and run the appropriate version for your platform.
+1. Download and run the application.
-2. Use the lobby to host or join a game via the join code.
+2. Use the buttons at the bottom to add/remove robots and obstacles
-3. Select your player and wait for others to join.
-4. Start the match and enjoy!
+3. Start them and enjoy!

 ---